Lookalike Domain Names Test

 Unless you resort to carefully analysing each character, your best bet is to simply avoid clicking a suspicious link all together.
 If the link destination is important enough to you, there will almost certainly be another way to get there, for example by searching for the content you want using a search engine or using a saved bookmark.

-If you are a website operator and want to search for potential lookalike domains that may be impacting your business, you can use a tool such as dnstwister.report or the Hold Integrity IDN checker.
+If you are a website operator and want to search for potential lookalike domains that may be impacting your business, you can use a tool such as dnstwist.it or the Hold Integrity IDN checker.

 What are some other types of lookalike domain names?